jackpal/jackpal.github.io/_posts/2019-09-04-Dropping_a_Dynabook.md

 description: A prescient comic from the early days of modern computers.
 image: detail.png
 tags: Science Fiction, Dynabook, MIT
-title: Dropping a Dynabook\: A comic that turned from Science Fiction to Science Fact
+title: Dropping a Dynabook:\ A comic that turned from Science Fiction to Science Fact
 ---

 Some time around 1982, I saw an amazing comic on the wall of a [Xerox